Israeli airstrikes kill dozens across Lebanon as Hezbollah confirms a 7th top commander was killed

 “I think people are safer without him walking around,” Kirby said of Nasrallah.
 “But they will try to recover.
 We’re watching to see what they do to try to fill this leadership vacuum.
 It’s going to be tough. … Much of their command structure has now been wiped out.”

-Israeli Prime Minister Benjamin Netanyahu on Sunday appointed a former rival, Gideon Saar, as a member of his Cabinet.
+Israeli Prime Minister Benjamin Netanyahu on Sunday appointed a former rival, Gideon Saar, to his Cabinet.
 The move expands Netanyahu’s governing coalition and helps entrench the Israeli leader in office.

-Under their agreement, Netanyahu said Saar would be given a spot in the Security cabinet, the body that oversees the management of the ongoing war.
+Under their agreement, Netanyahu said Saar would be given a spot in the Security Cabinet, the body that oversees management of the ongoing war.

 Saar had hoped to replace Defense Minister Yoav Gallant, another rival of Netanyahu’s.
-But a deal to become defense minister fell through several week ago after fighting intensified with Hezbollah.
+But a deal to become defense minister fell through after fighting intensified with Hezbollah.

 Earlier this month, Hezbollah was also targeted by a sophisticated attack on its pagers and walkie-talkies that was widely blamed on Israel.
-A wave of Israeli airstrikes across large parts of Lebanon has killed at least 1,030 people — including 156 women and 87 children — in less than two weeks, according to Lebanon's Health Ministry.
+A wave of Israeli airstrikes across large parts of Lebanon have killed more than 1,030 people — including 156 women and 87 children — in less than two weeks, according to Lebanon's Health Ministry.

 Hezbollah, a Lebanese militant group and political party backed by Iran, Israel’s chief regional rival, rose to regional prominence after fighting a devastating monthlong war with Israel in 2006 that ended in a draw.

 Kaouk was a veteran member of Hezbollah going back to the 1980s and served as Hezbollah's military commander in southern Lebanon during the 2006 war with Israel.
-He often appeared in local media, where he would comment on politics and security developments, and he gave eulogies at the funerals of senior militants.
 The United States announced sanctions against him in 2020.

 Hezbollah began firing rockets, missiles and drones into northern Israel after Hamas' Oct.
 7 attack out of Gaza triggered the war there.
 Hezbollah and Hamas are allies that consider themselves part of an Iran-backed “Axis of Resistance” against Israel.